waitingforvsync/richc/README.md

 Available now in core:

+- **Arena allocator** (`richc/arena.h`) - `rc_arena`, a virtual-memory-backed
+  bump allocator that reserves a large address range up front and commits pages on demand.
+It is the library's only allocation primitive; every allocating operation takes an `rc_arena *`.
+Allocation never returns NULL (running out of space panics), and the latest allocation grows in place.
+Passing an arena by value gives a scratch snapshot whose allocations are discarded on return.
 - **String view** (`richc/str.h`) - `rc_str`, a non-owning pointer-and-length
   view with comparison, slicing, searching, trimming, splitting, and conversion to a C string.
 Never allocates.
+- **Mutable string** (`richc/mstr.h`) - `rc_mstr`, an arena-backed growable
+  string that shares its layout with `rc_str` (its current contents are always a valid `rc_str` view) and keeps a trailing null terminator.
+Append, append-char, replace, reserve, and reset.
 - **View / span / array** (`richc/template/array.h`) - the template above.
 A
   read-only `rc_view`, a mutable `rc_span`, and a growable arena-backed `rc_array`, sharing an anonymous union so conversions between them are